benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/2-Create/_index.en.md

 ![State machine settings](../images/se-mod1-create6.png)

-(1) For *Name*, enter **OrderProcessorWorkflow**.
+(A) For *Name*, enter **OrderProcessorWorkflow**.

-(2) For *Permissions*, choose *Choose an existing role*.
+(B) For *Permissions*, choose *Choose an existing role*.
 Select the role that begins with `serverlesspresso-backend-OrderProcessorRole`.
 The workflow must have permissions to access all the resources it references, and this role has been created for you during the setup module.

-(3) For *Logging*, keep *OFF* in the dropdown.
+(C) For *Logging*, keep *OFF* in the dropdown.
 If you turn this on, Step Functions will log execution history to CloudWatch Logs.

-(4) For *Tracing*, keep this disabled.
+(D) For *Tracing*, keep this disabled.
 When you enable this option, Step Functions sends traces to AWS X-Ray to help provide observability in your workload.

 Once you have added the name and set these options, choose **Create state machine**.